Cloud Storage and Chromebook Make a Perfect Match

 3. Not for Avid Gamers

 Chromebook also has sparse options for games.
-Considering it only has 16 to 32 GB of internal storage, games aren’t really the Chromebook’s forte.
+Considering it only has 16 to 32 GB of internal storage, games aren’t the Chromebook’s forte.

 However, that’s not crucial, as gaming isn’t this laptop’s purpose.